 You don't present things in the same way on your first visit as on your 60th.
 As you go along, you learn to adapt your pitch to seize attention.
 Moreover, you are better able to anticipate questions and respond to the most surprising requests.
 Thus, as volunteers gain experience, they increase their eloquence.

 The success of door-to-door canvassing is based on several elements: the richness of the interaction, the power of persuasion, and the right demographic targeting.

-In recent years, the emergence of mobile applications and platforms such as Qomon have modernised the practice, making it even more effective.
-In 2022, door-to-door campaigning is relevant; now more than ever!
+In recent years, the emergence of mobile apps and platforms such as Qomon have modernized the practice, making it even more effective.
+In 2023, door-to-door campaigning is relevant; now more than ever!